graphpql/graphpinator-where-directives/README.md

 In order to enable where directives on your server, the only thing you need to do is to put selected directives to your `Container`.
 You may use all or only some.

+> `ListWhereDirective` has special requirement on `infinityloop-dev/graphpinator-constraint-directives`, which needs be enabled first if you with to use `@listWhere`.

 This package contains following directives:

 - `\Graphpinator\WhereDirectives\StringWhereDirective`